STAY TUNED FOR 2022!

 - To provide creative support or collaboration that could elevate your performance.

-How will we help you put on your show in 2020?
+How will we help you put on your show?

 The Moosehead has had a makeover so the answer to this question has changed!
 Pay attention:

 - We will pay your Melbourne Comedy Festival registration fee for you.

 - We will pay the first $3,000 of your venue rental (this does not need to be a festival managed venue).

 - We will pay up to $2,500 for you to have creative support around your show – this usually means a director but it could be a sound designer, animator, script consultant, etc.